dmaringanti123/aztk/docs/30-cloud-storage.md

 ## Azure Storage Blobs (WASB)

 Pre-built into this package is native support for connecting your Spark cluster to Azure Blob Storage (aka WASB).
-The required WASB jars are automatically placed in the spark cluster and the permissions are pulled from you secrests file.
+The required WASB jars are automatically placed in the Spark cluster and the permissions are pulled your core-site.xml file under *.aztk/core-site.xml*.

 To connect to your Azure Storage account, make sure that the storage fields in your *.aztk/core-site.xml* file are properly filled out.
+This tool already has the the basic template for using WASB filled out inthe *.aztk/core-site.xml* file.
+Simply uncomment the in the "Azure Storage Blobs (WASB)" section and fill out the properties for MY\_STORAGE\_ACCOUNT\_NAME, MY\_STORAGE\_ACCOUNT\_SUFFIX and MY\_STORAGE\_ACCOUNT\_KEY.

 Once you have correctly filled out the *.aztk/core-site.xml* with your storage credentials, you will be able to access your storage accounts from your Spark job.